Latin American, Caribbean, and Latino Studies

 The total size of the Five College Latin American collection is in excess of 225,000 volumes, placing it among the 20 largest LAS collections nationwide, a true gem for undergraduates.
 The Pauline P. Collins Collection at UMass numbers 200,000+ volumes, over half of these in Spanish and Portuguese.
 The four colleges have not enumerated their Latin American acquisitions, but an analysis of their Latin American holdings (by LC call numbers) in Latin American history and literature yields a total of 25,812 volumes.

-The Lorna M. Peterson Prize
+Lorna Peterson Prize

 The Lorna M. Peterson Prize supports scholarly and creative work by undergraduate students taking part in Five College programs.
 The $500 prize is awarded annually based on nominations from Five College programs.